DegenDwarfs/CommunityArtCollection/README.md

 ## BaseURI
 The baseURI is set during deployment and can be changed using the `setBaseURI` function.
 This function accepts 1 parameter (string) for the URL of the baseURI.
-This contract concats `.json` at the end of the string, and this can be removed on `line 73`.
+This contract concats `.json` at the end of the string, and this can be removed on [line 73](https://github.com/DegenDwarfs/CommunityArtCollection/blob/e511de346e98e353c7823ef3aabaa6da2e6ff836/contracts/DDCAC.sol#L73).